task-proxemics/XLeRobot/simulation/sim_intro.md

 All of these demos can be run in multiple different scenes as you wish.

-## Hardware Setup Versions

-XLeRobot provides 4 versions of hardware setup:

-1. **Basic fixed arm bases (back)** - Arms mounted on the back of the cart to fully utilize storage space
-2. **Fixed arm bases (front)** - Arms mounted on the front of the cart for better dual-arm manipulation ability, but cannot utilize cart storage
-3. **Moving arm bases on the z-axis (front)** - For potential applications
-4. **Moving arm bases on the z-axis (back)** - For potential applications

-> **Note:** The 2 fixed base versions will be completed in the next month's release of XLeRobot 0.2.0.
-Moving base versions are for potential applications with no specific plans yet.

 ## About Teleop Demos in Simulation

 💡 **Key Points:**